 American Society of Heating Refrigerating and Air-Conditioning Engineers.

 a group of diseases caused by the fungus Aspergillus; affected tissues may include lungs, bronchial airways, sinus cavities, ears, and eyes.

 An immediate hypersensitivity (allergy) resulting in respiratory symptoms such as wheezing, coughing, shortness of breath, and a feeling of constriction within the chest or bronchial airways.

-This group consists of some yeasts, rusts, smuts, jelly fungi, puffballs, mushrooms, boletes and shelf fungi.
-They reproduce by means of cellular fusion which may occur long before nuclear fusion and spore formation.
+This group consists of some yeasts, rusts, smuts, jelly fungi, puffballs, mushrooms, boletes, and shelf fungi.
+They reproduce by means of cellular fusion, which may occur long before nuclear fusion and spore formation.
 They produce basidiospores externally on basidia.
 Asexual spores are conidia.
 Basidiomycetes have hyphae with septa.
-The hyphae of many basidiomycetes form tiny tubes that connect one cell to the next, allowing migration of nuclei.
+The hyphae of many basidiomycetes form tiny tubes that connect one cell to the next, allowing the migration of nuclei.
 These are called clamp connections.
 Basidiomycetes grow in soil, producing above-ground fruiting bodies on which spores are formed.
-Spores of many Basidiomycetes are abundant in air and some can be identified microscopically.
+Spores of many Basidiomycetes are abundant in air, and some can be identified microscopically.